All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mental Health and Mindset

-Medication reduces the biological drivers of overeating, but it does not automatically resolve emotional eating patterns, food addictions, or body image issues.
+Medication reduces the biological drivers of overeating, but it doesn't automatically resolve emotional eating patterns, food addictions, or body image issues.
 Working with a therapist or counselor who understands weight management can be valuable, particularly for patients with a long history of dieting.
 The best long-term outcomes combine medication with genuine lifestyle and mindset shifts.

 Frequently Asked Questions